nwillis8724/phase-1-final-project/README.md

 Any upcoming events
     Manually input any sort of event you have upcoming and the page will remind you a day ahead and the day of

-Dark Mode
-    for those of us who prefer it and those who don't

 # Credits